General administration information

 - Less is more

-The best way to learn about SI is to view our recorded webinar for the big picture.
+The best way to learn about Small Improvements is to view our recorded webinar for the big picture.
 The webinar explains how to create cycles and how the application feels in general.

 Once you understand the big picture, below are some important setup options to consider.

-There are four main modules in Small Improvements: Performance reviews, 360° feedback, 1:1 Meetings, Objectives (goals), and recognition/continuous feedback- Which we call "Messages".
+There are four main modules in Small Improvements: Performance reviews, 360° feedback, 1:1 Meetings, Objectives (goals), Praise, and Messages.

 You will find all the features explained in their dedicated section of this documentation: